|

 The Quiz will also cover the simple pendulum.
 See The Period and Frequency of a Mass on a Spring section from 15.1 and The Simple Pendulum section from 15.4 of volume 1 of the OSUP textbook.

-Here is the formula sheet that you may use during the quiz.
+Here is the formula sheet that you may use when completing the quiz.
 If you think there is an equation that you need to know that is not on the formula sheet, then you need to memorize it.

 You can use any calculator that cannot go online or communicate wirelessly with other devices.
 Graphing calculators are fine.